Were you recently involved in a car accident? Is your vehicle totaled or needs substantial repairs?

 4. File Your Insurance Claim

-With help from your property damage attorney, you can file a claim with the liable party’s insurance company.
-You might have the right to file a claim with your own insurer if you purchased no-fault protection.
+With help from your car accident attorney, you can file a claim with the liable party’s insurance company.
+You have the right to file a claim with your insurer if you purchased no-fault protection.
 However, doing so could substantially increase your insurance rates.

 You may want to discuss the potential implications with an attorney before you file with your insurance provider.
 If the liable party does not have insurance coverage, you may be forced to file a property damage lawsuit against the at-fault party.